Last updated on April 2nd, 2020 at 11:06 pm

 Activities in Kadayawan Festival include Sayaw Mindanao (Dance Mindanao), the Floral Float Parade, Hiyas sa Kadayawan (the beauty pageant) and the River Festival.
 It resembles many of the harvest festivals all over the world but also has its own unique charm and amazing traditions.
 It is truly a sight to behold!

-That’s it for us and our guide to Davao City.
+That’s it for us and our Davao travel guide.
 We hope you enjoyed that!
-Let us know in the comments if you have any more recommendations of things to do in Davao.
+Let us know in the comments if you have any more recommendations of things to do in Davao and more Davao tourist spots.
 And if this post was helpful to you, you can help us too by sharing this post on your Facebook, Pinterest and Instagram.

 If you want to read more travel guides in the Philippines read our experience in Kawasan Falls and hiking Taal Volcano.
 And read our take on the 21 breathtaking places to visit in the Philippines!